samirsivan/Restaurant_business_analysis/README.md

 Dataset Link : https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset.

-Please checkout the ppt file in the repository, it has all the details, analysis, findings, recommendations of the project.
+Please checkout the power point file name User Engagement Analysis in the repository, it has all the details, analysis, findings, recommendations of the project.